The mechanics of motion project

 A known issue with the original design of the engine when it was running on British Railways in the 1940s-1950s was the crank axle; on 24 April 1953, the crank axle on the central driving wheel of No. 35020 "Bibby Line" fractured, see picture right, whilst approaching Crewkerne station at speed.
 No-one was injured, but the incident resulted in the withdrawal of all Merchant Navy class locomotives from service whilst the cause was ascertained.
 An examination of other class members showed that the fracture, caused by metal fatigue, was a common fault.
 The incident resulted in a re-design and replacement of the crank axle, after which there have been no known failures of the axle.

-The University of Birmingham project aims to analyse the original, pre-Crewkerne design, refering to the original report into the incident and re-design, to baseline the analysis, to see if the failure can be predicted, given that we know when the failure occurred, and know that other axles were close to failure.
-We then plan to analyse the post-Crewkerne design to see what extension to the life of the axles was brought about and re-analyse the post-Crewkerne design with alternative metals to demonstrate they are viable alternatives.
+The University of Birmingham project has analysed the original, pre-Crewkerne design, refering to the original report into the incident and re-design, to baseline the analysis, and shown that the failure can be predicted, given that we know when the failure occurred, and know that other axles were close to failure.
+We then analysed the post-Crewkerne design to see what extension to the life of the axles was brought about and re-analysed the post-Crewkerne design with alternative metals to demonstrate they are viable alternatives.

-Figure 3.
-An initial simulation of the axle and it's lifing, with some simplifications in the steel material properties and duty cycles.
+Figure 1.
+The simulation of the axle and it's lifing, with some simplifications in the steel material properties and duty cycles.
 To aid viewing, the chain driver sprocket has been hidden, but it shows that the life of the axle close to the sprocket is much lower than the rest of the axle, so this is where we would expect failure to occur, matching the failure seen on 35020 at Crewkerne in 1953.

-Further details of the project outcomes will be published here following their peer review.
+Further details of the project outcomes will be published here following their peer review in due course.